 Investigating employee misconduct or grievances is way down most managers’ to-do lists.
 Human resources practitioners sometimes struggle to persuade managers to take full responsibility for such investigations, but often all that is needed is proper guidance and support.

 The consequences of failing to investigate promptly can range from valuable evidence perishing, through to successful tribunal claims for unfair or constructive dismissal.
-The Acas Code of Practice on Disciplinary and Grievance Procedures clearly states that an investigation must be undertaken prior to any disciplinary action, yet it provides little advice on how managers should do this.
+The Acas Code of Practice on Disciplinary and Grievance Procedures clearly states that a workplace investigation must be undertaken prior to any disciplinary action, yet it provides little advice on how managers should do this.

 Wherever possible, HR practitioners should encourage and train managers to carry out investigations themselves.
 In the case of grievance investigations or other sensitive disciplinary matters, it may be appropriate to appoint a manager who is not directly responsible for the employee or employees concerned.
 The HR practitioner is best employed as a ‘case manager’, as it may be necessary to advise both the employee and the investigating manager impartially during the investigation.